schmittnieto/schmittnieto.github.io/_posts/2026-04-17-azure-local-terraform.md

 - **Azure Virtual Desktop**: A Terraform module for AVD host pools, session hosts and workspace configuration, deployable against the custom location created by the cluster deployment.
 - **AKS on Azure Local**: Terraform for AKS cluster creation using the Arc-enabled Kubernetes stack, scoped to the same resource group and custom location.
 - **Pipelines**: GitHub Actions or Azure DevOps pipeline definitions that call these Terraform configurations using the service principal created by `00_AzurePreRequisites.ps1`.
 The goal is a single pipeline trigger that goes from a fresh Arc-registered node to a fully deployed cluster with workloads.
+- **Dedicated Terraform repository**: what lives today in `AzSHCI/terraform` is still a proof of concept sitting next to the PowerShell scripts.
+Once it stabilises, the Terraform path will move to its own repository with a remote state backend on Azure Blob Storage, a modular pipeline structure and full Day-2 lifecycle operations (upgrades, node management, monitoring).

 If you have questions, hit issues, or have already gone through a similar Terraform journey with Azure Local, I would love to hear from you in the comments below.
 The repository is public and pull requests are welcome.